bioidiap/bob.extension/doc/guide.rst

 .. note::

-  If the code you are distributing corresponds to the work described in a publication, don't forget to mention it in your ``README.rst`` file.
+  If the code you are distributing corresponds to the work described in a publication, don't forget to mention it in your ``doc/index.rst`` file.

 Unit Tests